Seeking answers about your furry friend? There’s a good chance we’ve seen that question before. If not, you can ask our experts.

 Hello, I am in need of some advice from you in regards to my cat Moka.
 He’s been doing his business in the bath even if his litter box is clean and I can’t understand why.
 Could you enlighten me, I really want to correct this behaviour!"

 That is unpleasant for you!
-I’m glad you ruled out that it isn’t clean enough!
+I’m glad you ruled out that his problem is not that his litter box isn’t clean enough!
 I suspect that he is telling you that his litter box isn’t large enough for him to feel comfortable in.
-I suggest getting a clear, colourless, large storage box (for sweater or gift wrap storage) or, if you can’t find a low long box, then you could buy a larger storage box and cut an opening into one end.
+I suggest getting a clear, colourless, large storage box (for sweaters or gift wrap storage) or, if you can’t find a low long box, then you could buy a larger storage box and cut an opening into one end.
 Boxes need to be about 1.5-2X the length of a cat.
 Remove the lid so he doesn’t feel trapped.
-It could also have to do with where the litter box is located: can he get into and out of it easily and be sure that no one might “ambush” him?
+It could also have to do with where the litter box is located; can he get into and out of it easily and be sure that no one might “ambush” him?
 Most cats prefer sandy litter rather than novel textures, and they don’t like deodorized litters.
 Picky, picky!
-If this doesn’t work, you can try putting the open, clean letterbox into the bathtub.
+If this doesn’t work, you can try putting the open, clean litter box into the bathtub.
 Not great, but it beats having the tub used….

 Hi there.
 We have a 3 year old cat and a one year old cat.
 They have been attempting to get along for the past year but the oldest cat seems to have “fits of jealousy” that keeps them from having a good relationship.
 How do I fix this this?
 Thanks for your help."